effektif/admin-docs/docs/optional.rst

 Configuring the SPNEGO SSO Servlet filter
 `````````````````````````````````````````

-The SSO Servlet filter uses Windows authentication to automatically log in when a user accesses Signavio Workflow.
+The SSO Servlet filter uses Windows authentication to automatically log in when a user accesses Workflow Accelerator.

 To configure, edit ``$TOMCAT_HOME/conf/web.xml`` and add the following lines immediately before the final line (``</web-app>``), from ``$WORKFLOW_HOME/optional/spnego/filter-configuration.xml``.